 Mr Biden was also a fierce advocate of a 1994 anti-crime bill that many on the left now say encouraged lengthy sentences and mass incarceration.

-The record has made Mr Obama's moderate vice-president a sometimes uncomfortable fit for the modern Democratic Party.
+The record made Mr Obama's moderate vice-president a sometimes uncomfortable fit for the modern Democratic Party.

-Mr Biden's life has been stained by personal tragedy.
+Mr Biden's life has been dogged by personal tragedy.

 In 1972, shortly after he won his first Senate race, he lost his first wife, Neilia, and baby daughter, Naomi, in a car accident.
 He famously took the oath of office for his first Senate term from the hospital room of his toddler sons Beau and Hunter, who both survived the accident.